npezza93/redi_search/README.md

 ```

 When integrating RediSearch into a model, records will automatically be indexed
-after creating and updating and will be removed from the index upon destruction.
+after creating and updating and will be removed from the `Index` upon
+destruction.

-There are few more convenience methods that are publicly available:
+There are a few more convenience methods that are publicly available:
 - `redi_search_document`
   - Returns the record as a `RediSearch::Document` instance
 - `redi_search_delete_document`
-  - Removes the record from the index
+  - Removes the record from the `Index`
 - `redi_search_add_document`
-  - Adds the record to the index
+  - Adds the record to the `Index`
 - `redi_search_index`
   - Returns the `RediSearch::Index` instance